Two Pareto Optimum-based Heuristic Algorithms for Minimizing Tardiness and Late Jobs in the Single Machine Flowshop

 Two modifications were introduced to limit the complexity of the algorithm: \begin{itemize} \item It is possible that after several iterations, the set of Pareto optimal candidates may become unmanageably large.
 We counteract this effect by limiting the number of Pareto optimal solutions retained.
-This is done by retaining a randomly-selected subset of permutations from the Pareto optimal list for each iteration.
+This is done by retaining a representative subset of permutations from the Pareto optimal list for each iteration.
 We thus introduce a tuneable parameter $P$ correponding to the maximum number of permutations retained.
-In order to maintain a variety among the sequences that are retained, we sort the Pareto optimal candidates by completion time and then select every $\lfloor L/P \rfloor$'th sequence, where $L$ is the number of candidates. \item One can also limit the insertion slots to a set number $S$, so that new jobs are only inserted into the last $S$ possible positions in the previously-generated job sequences.
-In especially large numbers of jobs generated with a similar distribution to the training data, sorting by relative due time will put jobs that can be run later closer to the end, and they will not need to be tried at the beginning, as that would just push the other jobs to be late.
-Rather than trying those jobs at the beginning of the list, time is saved by just inserting in the specified number of insertion slots from the end. \end{itemize} If both of these modifications are implemented, then at each iteration the number of sequences to be calculated is $PS$, and the length of the sequence is $S$ (since it is not necessary to recalculate the job sequence before the first insertion point).
+In order to maintain a variety among the sequences that are retained, the Pareto optimal candidates are sorted by completion time, and every $\lfloor L/P \rfloor$'th sequence is retained, where $L$ is the number of candidates. \item One can also limit the insertion slots to a set number $S$, so that new jobs are only inserted into the last $S$ possible positions in the previously-generated job sequences.
+In especially large numbers of jobs generated with a similar distribution to the training data, sorting by relative due time will put jobs that can be run later closer to the end, and they will not need to be tried at the beginning, as that would just push the other jobs to be tardy.
+Rather than trying those jobs at the beginning of the list, time is saved by just inserting in the specified number of insertion slots from the end. \end{itemize} The MILP formulation requires $O(N^2)$ variables and constraints, making exact solutions impractical for $N > 10$ (e.g., $N = 50$ yields $5,100$ variables).
+In contrast, the insertion heuristic reduces this to $O(P \cdot S \cdot N)$.
+If both of these modifications are implemented in the insertion algorithm, then at each iteration the number of sequences to be calculated is $P \cdot S$, and the length of the sequence is $S$ (since it is not necessary to recalculate the job sequence before the first insertion point).
 It follows that the algorithm's execution time will be linear in the number of jobs.

 \textbf{\emph{Iterative selection}}